Car Buying Strategies

 Although warranties are better now than they have been traditionally for many vehicles, Hyundai gets credit for this trend.
 The 2020 Hyundai Elantra continues to be backed up by what they call "America's Best Warranty," and they are not bragging unjustifiably.
 It lasts longer than Toyota, Honda, Nissan, and other brands in all three main categories: New Vehicle, Powertrain, and Anti-Perforation.
 The brand that comes closest to Hyundai's warranty longevity is Lexus, but their vehicles are considerably more pricey.

-Reasons Not to Buy a 2020 Hyundai Elantra – The Cons
+Reasons You May Not Like the 2020 Hyundai Elantra – The Cons

 1. Somewhat Cramped Back Seat